CX330Blake/Black-Hat-Zig/src/Payload-Execution/dll.md

 }
 ```

-How this works

 `DllMain` is the entry point for a Windows DLL, it is called when the DLL is loaded or unloaded, or when threads are created/terminated.
 When `dwReason` is `DLL_PROCESS_ATTACH`, `msgBoxPayload` is called, invoking `MessageBoxA` to display a pop up.

-# DLL loader
+### DLL loader

 What we are doing here:

 - Accepting a DLL file path as a command-line argument:

     ```zig title="main.zig"
     const args = try std.process.argsAlloc(allocator);
     defer std.process.argsFree(allocator, args);